ibm-cloud-docs/cis/cli/cli-firewall.md

    `-i value, --instance value`  Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.

-   `-o value, --output value`     Output the result in JSON format to a file.
-If not set, will output the result to terminal.
+   `-o value, --output value`     Specify output format, only JSON is supported now.

 ### Create Firewall with lockdowns